-The crude alkaloid components had been extracted according to the method reported in [14].
+The crude alkaloid components was extracted according to the method reported in [14].

-The crude flavonoid components had been extracted according to the method reported in [15].
+The crude flavonoid components was extracted according to the method reported in [15].

-The Crude Terpenoid components had been extracted according to the method reported in [16].
+The Crude Terpenoid components was extracted according to the method reported in [16].
 A 100 mg/ml stock solution of Alkaloid, Flavonoid, and Terpenoid was made in a 10% Dimethyl Sulfoxide (DMSO) solution.
-The solution was then sterilized using a Millipore filter with a pore size of 0.22μm and stored at -20°C pending it was ready for use [17].
+The solution was then sterilized using a Millipore filter with a pore size of 0.22μm and stored at -20°C until it was ready for use [17].

-Rice Seed collection: rice seeds were gathered from various parts of indigenous shops in the area of Babil, namely in Hillah-Iraq, 2022.
+Rice seed collection: Rice seeds were collected from various parts of local shops in the area of Babil, namely in Hillah-Iraq, 2022.

-Isolation and diagnosis: To separate the Aspergillus fungi, a total of one-hundred seeds were haphazardly selected from each sample.
+Isolation and diagnosis: To separate the Aspergillus fungi, a total of one-hundred seeds were randomly selected from each sample.
 The sterilization process involved treating it with a 2% solution of sodium chlorate for 2 minutes.
 Subsequently, it was rinsed twice with sterile distilled water to eliminate any remaining sterile substances.
 Finally, it was dried using sterile filter paper.
 The specimen was carefully transferred using sterilized forceps onto 9cm Petri dishes that contained 20 ml of preprepared Dextrose Agar of Potato (PDA) supplemented with 50mg/l of chloramphenicol to inhibit bacterial growing [18], each dish was seeded with 5 seeds, and each sample was replicated three times.
-The dishes had been incubated at 25°C for 5 to 7days.
+The dishes were incubated at 25°C for 5 to 7days.
 The fungi that were present in the seeds were subsequently isolated using secondary cultures in order to be identified.
 The isolated were then identified using the keys in [19, 20].
 The isolates were stored in aseptic glass containers filled with Nutrient Agar media.
-The containers' glass had been kept at 25°C for a duration of 7days, thereafter deposited in a fridge-freezer 4°C pending they were utilized.
+The containers' glass had been kept at 25°C for a duration of 7days, thereafter deposited in a fridge-freezer 4°C until they were used.

-Antifungal assay: The PDA medium had been prepared and sterilized.
-Then, a volume of (1, 2, 3ml) of each plant extract had been placed in the center of the Petri dishes.
-The volume had been completed to 20ml with PDA medium to achieve the desired final volume concentrations (5, 10, and 15 mg/ml) of the secondary metabolites under study.
-Later the medium hardened entirely, a disc about of 5mm in diameter of a 7-day-old of the test fungus had been placed in the center of the Petri plates under sterile conditions.
-The plates were then incubated at a temperature of 25±2C° for 7days.
+Antifungal assay: The PDA medium was prepared and sterilized.
+Then, a volume of (1, 2, 3ml) of each plant extract was placed in the center of the Petri dishes.
+The volume had been completed to 20ml with PDA medium to achieve the desired final volume concentrations of 5, 10, and 15 mg/ml of the secondary metabolites under study.
+Later the medium hardened entirely, a disc about of 5mm in diameter of a 7-day-old of the test fungus was placed in the center of the Petri plates under sterile conditions.
+The plates were then incubated at a temperature of $25\pm 2C^{\circ}$ for 7days.
 Simultaneously, 0.
 02ml of an antibiotic solution had been added to each assay plate to check for bacterial contamination, as recommended by the suggested protocol [21].
 The positive control utilized in the experiment was Carbendazim, a fungicide with a concentration of 500g/l.
 The negative control, on the other hand, was dimethyl sulfoxide with a concentration of 10%.
 Data was documented on the 7th day.
 The measurement of the colony's diameter had been expressed in millimeters.
 A control had been used as a medium without extract.
 Three replicates had been maintained for each treatment.
 The toxicity of the f extracts had been determined by calculating the percentage of inhibition in mycelial growth, by means of the specified formulation [22].